 Connecticut Avenue (MD 185) is a six-lane major highway traversing in a northeast-southwest direction along the eastern frontage of the Minor Amendment area.
 Traffic signals exist at the nearby intersections with Aspen Hill Road and Georgia Avenue (MD 97).
 The Home Depot secondary access driveway (immediately north of the Vitro/BAE site) is currently undergoing a traffic signal warrant analysis as a condition of approval for the 30,000-square foot Home Depot expansion.
 This driveway is located approximately 750 feet north of Aspen Hill Road and approximately 850 feet south of the intersection with Georgia Avenue.
-The posted speed limit on Connecticut Avenue is 40 MPH.
+The posted speed limit on Connecticut Avenue is 45 MPH.
 The 2013 annual average daily traffic (AADT) on Connecticut Avenue, as reported by the State Highway Administration (SHA), is approximately 36,300 vehicles per day.
 This represents a 3.6% decrease from 2011.

 Georgia Avenue (MD 97) is a six-lane major highway traversing in a northwest-southeast direction approximately a quarter mile east of the properties subject to the Minor Amendment.
 Traffic signals are in place at the nearby intersections with Aspen Hill Road and Connecticut Avenue.
 The posted speed limit on Georgia Avenue is 45 MPH.
-The 2013 AADT on Georgia Avenue, as reported by SHA for the segment near Norbeck Road (MD 28), is approximately 42,200 vehicles per day.
-This represents a 0.6% decrease from 2011.
+The 2013 AADT on Georgia Avenue, as reported by SHA for the segment near Connecticut Avenue (MD 185), is approximately 43,900 vehicles per day.
+This represents a 3.8% decrease from 2011.
 Georgia Avenue is planned as a bus-rapid transit (BRT) corridor with a station to be located at the intersection with Connecticut Avenue.
-SHA, Maryland Transit Administration (MTA), and MCDOT is currently considering various design and operations alternatives for this BRT line.
+SHA, Maryland Transit Administration (MTA), and Montgomery County Department of Transportation (MCDOT) is currently considering various design and operations alternatives for this BRT line.